Skip to content

 This spring, when we launch our data library, reporters and the public will have easy access to cleaned and localized data from the Centers for Disease Control and Prevention and the Bureau of Alcohol, Tobacco, Firearms and Explosives.

 The CDC’s WONDER database is a rich resource of vital statistics for the country, including coroner reported gun deaths from every state.
-But the website is clunky, requiring individual exports based on queries from a platform that has more buttons and knobs than a recording studio soundboard.
+But the website is clunky and we’re working to make the information easier to access for the average reporter.

 ATF, meanwhile, helpfully separates its gun trace statistics by U.S. states and territories.
 But in some cases it’s useful to recombine those different tables.
 And currently they’re only available as HTML elements or formatted Excel files — neither of which are particularly useful for data analysis.